 Artificial intelligence will very soon be a cost of doing business for retailers.
-That’s one of the messages that emerged strongly from the retail forum I attended at Microsoft’s recent Business Forward event in Melbourne.The rules of engagement in retail have changed but many retailers are continuing the practices of 60 years ago.
+That’s one of the messages that emerged strongly from a recent retail forum hosted by Microsoft in Melbourne.The rules of engagement in retail have changed but many retailers are continuing the practices of 60 years ago.

 Today, retailers need to empower their employees with data-driven insights about their customers, and use data to optimise their operations and build an agile organisation.
 Of the retail leaders who are taking the digital transformation bull by the horns, 55% cite changing customer behaviours and preferences as the primary catalyst.
 Born-in-the-cloud retailers such as Amazon and eBay set the bar high for meaningful recommendations, optimised product assortments, fast shipping, easy payments and so on.
 And increasingly savvy customers expect no less than exceptional, personalised shopping experiences.

 Meanwhile, the democratisation of AI means it is rapidly becoming available to all retailers.

 Microsoft provided some key statistics to support this:

 - A majority (57%) of retailers expect AI will improve customer service and support.

 - By next year, 40% of retailers will develop customer experience architecture supported by AI.

 - That number rises to 45% when looking at the proportion of retailers who plan to use AI in the next three years.